 What is bookkeeping?

 Bookkeeping is the process of recording and tracking, on a regular basis, all the company’s transactions.
 The role of the bookkeepers is to enable the company to check and meticulously summarize all the business activities in its books and produce reports to track the business’ activity and financial situation.
+All about Bookkeeping services Hong Kong just below.

 In accordance with the local and international accounting principles, each and every transaction must be reported in the company’s books – whether it refers to a sale or a purchase.